Bank scandal helps surge by Berlusconi ahead of Italy election

 Bersani's Democratic Party (PD) has ties going back decades with the 540-year-old Tuscan bank through local government and dominance of a charitable foundation which is the lender's biggest shareholder.

-SWG said the scandal had both galvanized previously disillusioned center-right voters and demoralized center-left supporters ahead of the February 24-25 vote.
+SWG said the scandal had both galvanised previously disillusioned centre-right voters and demoralised centre-left supporters ahead of the Feb.
+24-25 vote.

 Some 50 percent of those polled said the PD had responsibility for the trouble at Italy's third largest bank.